-Binge eating disorder is an illness that involves eating, in a specific period of time.
+Binge eating disorder is an illness that involves overeating in a specific, defined period of time.
 More food is eaten than others eat in the same amount of time, under the same circumstances.
-It differs from bulimia.
-Its sufferers do not purge their bodies of the excess food via vomiting, laxative abuse, or diuretic abuse.
+It differs from bulimia as its sufferers do not purge their bodies of the excess food via vomiting, laxative abuse, or diuretic abuse.
 Binge eating disorder is found in about 1% to 2% of the general population and is seen more often in women than men.

 You may find the following organizations useful for more information on eating disorders: